We know that flourishing communities and good work sits at the heart of good lives and wealthy societies.

 Our two speakers, Hilary Cottam & Jason Stockwood, will discuss how we can help create a new narrative of civic entrepreneurship, good work and community flourishing in Grimsby.

-- To attend the talk in person at the Oxford Martin School use the in-person registration on the right-hand side of this page.
+- To register to attend this talk in-person at the Oxford Martin School, please scroll down to the registration form at the bottom of this page

-- The talk will also be streamed via YouTube here, but please note you will not be able to take part in the interactive Q&A session unless you join the talk on CrowdCast.
-No need to register for the YouTube streaming.
+- The talk will also be live and available afterwards on YouTube here, but you will not be able to participate in the Q&A

 Dr Hilary Cottam OBE

 Hilary is an internationally acclaimed social entrepreneur working with communities and governments around the world to design collaborative, affordable solutions to big social challenges.
 Innovations include new approaches to employment, care, ageing and chronic health conditions.
 Transformation is achieved through an emphasis on human relationships supported by technology.